tursodatabase/libsql/rusqlite/README.md

 included with the bundled build.
-You generally should have `buildtime_bindgen` enabled if you turn this on, as otherwise you'll need to keep the version of SQLite you link with in sync with what rusqlite would have bundled, (usually the most recent release of sqlite).
+You generally should have `buildtime_bindgen` enabled if you turn this on, as otherwise you'll need to keep the version of SQLite you link with in sync with what rusqlite would have bundled, (usually the most recent release of SQLite).
 Failing to do this will cause a runtime error.

 ## Contributing